marliebesouw/marliebesouw.github.io/index.md

    <h3> About the Congress</h3>
-    This congress is designed to provide clinicians, medical physicists and technicians with real-world applications of AI practical insights on <strong>the critical decision of buying, building, selecting, and implementing AI solutions for healthcare</strong>.
+    This congress is designed to provide clinicians, medical physicists and technicians with practical insights into real-world applications of AI, focusing on <strong>the critical decision of buying, building, selecting, and implementing AI solutions for healthcare</strong>.
 Through a combination of expert talks, hands-on workshops, and real-world case studies, participants will gain a deeper understanding of the opportunities, challenges, and key considerations when integrating AI into clinical workflows. <br> <br>

    The<a href="{{ site.url }}/program" > <i>program</i></a> consists of:
       <ul>